alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 ## Redundancy

-The sub-Streams MUST use the media interfaces that are specified for the RTSP IS-05 transport parameters.
+The sub-Streams MUST use the media interfaces that are associated with the RTSP IS-05 transport parameters.

-The SDP transport file describing all the media of a group MUST include multiple `a=group:` session attributes to describe all the duplicate pairs of media streams that are described after the session section of the SDP transport file.
+The aggregate SDP transport file describing all the media sub-Streams of a group MUST include multiple `a=group:` session attributes to describe all the duplicate pairs of media sub-Streams that are described after the session section of the SDP transport file.

+The `a=control:` attributes MUST use the names of the `a=mid` attribute to reference a specific leg of a given sub-Stream.

 Example: